Submissions

 Submission process

-The manuscript should be submitted via the Internet Editorial System (IES) – an online submission and peer review system.
-In order to submit the manuscript via the IES, the authors (first-time users) must create an author account to obtain a user ID and password required to enter the system.
+The manuscript should be submitted via the Open Journal System (OJS) – an online submission and peer review system.
+In order to submit the manuscript via the OJS, the authors (first-time users) must create an author account to obtain a user ID and password required to enter the system.
 The submission of the manuscript in a single file, i.e. “Article File” containing the complete manuscript (with all figures of high quality and tables embedded in the text), is preferred.
 All figures have to be uploaded in separate files.
 The generated PDF file has to be approved.
 The PDF file has lower quality of the embedded figures to limit its size only.

 The submission of a manuscript means that its content has not been published previously, it is not under consideration for publication elsewhere, and that – if accepted – it will not be published elsewhere.
 The Author hereby grants the Polish Academy of Sciences (the Journal Owner) the license for commercial use of the article according to the Open Access License (CC BY-NC-ND 4.0), which has to be signed before publication.
 The copyright form is available in the IES.